 During Pride Month, a Look at LGBT Rights

-New Map Shows Marriage Equality, Civil Unions and Registered Partnership Worldwide
+New Map Shows Same-Sex Marriage, Civil Unions and Registered Partnerships Worldwide

 Throughout Pride Month, LGBT people and their allies celebrate their accomplishments achieved since Stonewall, but they also advocate for what needs to be done in order to secure full equal rights and non-discrimination in their own countries and in solidarity with LGBT people elsewhere, in situations where anti-LGBT discrimination and violence are rampant.